 1988: Reverend Philip A. Cardenzana is assigned as pastor of St. Anthony, Knoxville; Sacred Heart, Melcher; and St. Mary, Pella.
 He remained until 1996.

 1996: Reverend Thomas Parlette is assigned as pastor of St. Anthony, as well as St. Mary in Pella and Sacred Heart in Melcher.
 He remains until July 1999.

 1999: Obtained two buildings on N. Lincoln for faith formation classrooms.

 1999: Rev. Mark Spring is assigned to St. Anthony as pastor.
 He remained with the parish until 2006.

 2002 July 14: Celebrated St. Anthony’s 125th Anniversary with Bishop William Franklin.

 2011: A new garage is built behind the church hall.

 2012 June 13: Celebrated our 135th Anniversary on June 13th, the feast Day of Saint Anthony of Padua, the church patron.

 2019: Revitalize Team formed to look at ways to improve the parish and bring in new members.

-2020 March 17: Public Mass and all parish activities are cancelled due to the COVID-19 pandemic.
+2020 March 17: Public Mass and all parish activities are cancelled, postponed, or restricted from the laity due to the COVID-19 pandemic.